Regen Store

 UNIQUE FORMULATION

-• Compressed non-porous barrier layer.
+• Compressed non-porous upper barrier layer.

 CASE HISTORY – Powerbone Flexible Graft as peri-implant onlay.